Mission Davidson: In Srem

 The days were spent in conversation with local fighters, including a senior officer Savo Orović, discussing news, half-truths and rumours which were plentiful.
-Their plan to move north across Danube into the Hungarian controlled territory of Bačka suffered a set-back as the enemy offensive, by "Vlasov troops", pushed them onto Jamena, and back across Sava into northern Bosnia.
+Their plan to move north across Danube into the Hungarian controlled territory of Bačka suffered a set-back as the enemy offensive, by "Vlasov troops", pushed them onto Jamena, and back across the Sava into northern Bosnia.
 There, they worked with the commander Danilo Lekić in order to communicate with the British HQ and arrange for further drops of military and medical materiel.
-By December, they were chased out again, crossed Sava and finally arrived to Fruška Gora overlooking Danube.
+By December, they were chased out again, crossed the Sava and finally arrived to Fruška Gora overlooking Danube.

-Davidson worked closely with the local Partisan unit, observing the burnt out and heavily damaged villages of Prnjavor, Graboš, Rakovac, Ledinci, Sviloš, Neštin, Susek, Banoštor and others.
+Davidson worked closely with the local Partisan unit, observing the burnt out and heavily damaged villages of Prnjavor, Graboš, Rakovac, Ledinci, Sviloš, Neštin, Susek, Banoštor, as well as others.
 He joined them in action to blow up the railway link between Beočin cement works and the main railhead, while continuing onward to log the positions of the 24 barrage balloons that were flying above key railway bridge across Danube before returning to the base at Jazak.

 In-between the operations, Davidson thought about the circumstances in which the Partisan movement had developed and the reasons he thought it had strong local support:

 In the days before the movement grew strong enough to offer an alternative structure of social behaviour, it was therefore every man for himself...
 To be Serbian in Srem at that time was to qualify for a concentration camp or a grave.
 Unrecorded numbers of Serbian peasants were taken into Mitrovitsa and other centres and shot down in heaps; and neither age, infirmity nor innocence were spared.
 Terrible things were done.
 It was clear that the old society was gone, and could scarcely return; but it was not yet clear what would come next...the realization came at different times in different parts of the country - what moral force could claim their allegiance, could bind them together, in the establishment of a new society.